Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 If the ISO image boots, you will see the blue CentOS Welcome boot

-screen below with the large CentOS-6
+screen below with the large CentOS-6 banner on the screen.
+The

 arrow keys to select the Rescue line and boot it by pressing Enter:

-and not Read-Only
+NoContinue and not Read-Only for your Linux

-Rescue CD Appendix I.Your system has been mounted under
+Rescue CD Appendix I.Your system has been mounted under write down the

-that will be used to
+directory under /mnt that will be used to

-mount and access your Linux installation.shell Start shell
+mount and access your Linux installation.shell Start shell,

 choose the first item (start a shell).
 It will give you a root

-shell prompt in a black console screen of the Rescue system.bash
+shell prompt in a black console screen of the Rescue system.bash root prompt, type hostname and

-the password file to see that this is not your own CentOS
+then cat the password file to see that this is not your own CentOS

 system running.
 It is the Rescue system, with its own Rescue